City removes 2nd of 4 Confederate statues in New Orleans

 Dozens of protesters both supporting the monuments and calling for their removal stayed up overnight to watch the proceedings which happened in early-morning darkness.
 The demonstrators were separated by metal barriers set up by the police and heckled each other from opposite sides of the barricade.
 About fifty police officers encircled the monument and kept watch on the protesters.

-As preparation for removing the Davis statue, workers had wrapped the torso in a green wrapping and then placed a harness attached to a crane around the statue.
+As preparation for removing the Davis statue, workers had wrapped the torso in a green bubble wrap and then placed a harness attached to a crane around the statue.
+Workers wore bulletproof vests, scarves that covered their faces and helmets, reflecting the high tensions and security concerns surrounding the monument’s removal.

 New Orleans Mayor Mitch Landrieu, who first urged the City Council to remove the monuments in 2015, praised the effort in a news release.